Citadel of Qaitbay: Lighthouse of Alexandria

 The Citadel is situated at the entrance of the eastern harbour on the eastern point of Pharos Island.
 It was erected on the site of the former Lighthouse of Alexandria, which was one of the Seven Wonders of the Ancient World.
 Many structural modifications were made to the lighthouse after the Arab conquest of Egypt, but the lighthouse continued to function for many centuries.
 Restoration began in the period of Ahmed Ibn Tulun (about 880 AD).
 During the 11th century an earthquake occurred, causing damage to the octagonal part.
 The bottom survived, but it could only serve as a watchtower, and a small mosque was built on the top.
 Two very destructive earthquakes occurred in 1303 and 1323, which resulted in the complete destruction of the lighthouse.

 15th-century fortifications

 About 1480 AD, the Circassian Mameluke Sultan Al-Ashraf Qaitbay fortified the place as part of his coastal defensive edifices against the Turks, who were threatening Egypt at that time.
 He built the fortress and placed a mosque inside it.
 The Citadel continued to function during most of the Mameluke period, the Ottoman period and the Modern period, but after the British bombardment of Alexandria in 1882, it was kept out of the spotlight.
 It became neglected until the 20th century, when it was restored several times by the Egyptian Supreme Council of Antiquities.

-The founder of the Citadel of Qaitbay is a Circassian Sultan named Al-Ashraf Abou Anasr Saif El-Din Qaitbay El-Jerkasy Al-Zahiry (1468–1496 AD) who was born about 1423 AD (826 AH).
-He was a Mamluke who had come to Egypt as a young man, less than 20 years old.
-Bought by Al-Ashraf Bersbay, he remained among his attendants until Al-Ashraf Bersbay died.
-Then the Sultan Jaqmaq bought Qaitbay, and later gave him his freedom.
-Qaitbay then went on to occupy various posts.
-He became the Chief of the Army (Atabec Al-Askar) during the rule of the Sultan Timurbugha.
-When the Sultan was dethroned, Qaitbay was appointed as a Sultan who was titled Almalek Al-Ashraf on Monday 26th Ragab, 872 AH (1468 AD).